 The Sixth College Practicum is an upper-division, general education requirement that embodies the College’s commitment to active, hands-on learning.
-Sixth College students may choose a course, internship, research opportunity, or study abroad program for their Practicum Project that develops both their academic and professional skills.
+Students enroll in courses that have an experiential, service-learning, or community-based component to the curriculum.

 Research has shown that all types of experiential learning, including service-learning, help students acquire essential leadership skills, improve their communication skills, increase self-awareness, and enhance multicultural and global understanding.
 Employers are also more likely to hire college graduates who have engaged in some type of community service, practical work, or volunteerism.
-Through the Sixth College Practicum, students enroll in courses that have an experiential, service-learning, or community-based component to the curriculum.

 Pepper Canyon Hall